 Outgrown a SIMPLE-IRA?
 Suggest Switching to a Safe Harbor 401(k) and Amp up Contributions

-With the November 2nd employee notification deadline fast approaching, it’s time to start considering whether to switch from a SIMPLE-IRA in 2015 to a Safe Harbor 401(k) for 2016.
+In September or October, it’s time to start considering whether your SIMPLE-IRA clients should switch from a SIMPLE-IRA to a Safe Harbor 401(k) for the next year.

 Most sponsors and advisors understand that you can’t switch from a SIMPLE-IRA to a Safe Harbor 401(k) mid-year because (a) a SIMPLE-IRA must be sponsored for the entire calendar year, and (b) no other retirement plan can be sponsored in the same calendar year as a SIMPLE-IRA.

-However, in order to switch to a 401(k) plan in 2016, guidance from the IRS on terminating SIMPLE-IRAs states that the plan sponsor must distribute a notice to employees by November 2, 2015 that explains that the SIMPLE-IRA will be discontinued effective January 1, 2016.
+However, in order to switch to a 401(k) plan in the next plan year, guidance from the IRS on terminating SIMPLE-IRAs states that the plan sponsor must distribute a notice to employees by November 2 of the current plan year that explains that the SIMPLE-IRA will be discontinued effective January 1, 2019.

 Increasing retirement contributions

-So, if your client currently sponsors a SIMPLE-IRA, but is looking to increase contributions, it’s important to review the 2016 Safe Harbor 401(k) options now so they can make a decision before November 2.
+So, if your client currently sponsors a SIMPLE-IRA, but is looking to increase contributions, it’s important to review your clients Safe Harbor 401(k) options now so they can make a decision before November 2.